Our iconic Aussie is in danger. Please help us keep them around forever.

 Monique first came to Australia on sabbatical to study geographic distribution of the chytrid fungus in wild frog populations in Queensland, in collaboration with Assoc.
 Prof. Jean-Marc Hero, Griffith University (Gold Coast Campus).
 During her period at Griffith she actively took part in several teaching activities, both formal lectures and practical activities in field trips/courses, including going to Chitwan National Park, Nepal to train Australian and Nepalese students on biodiversity monitoring tools including establishing Long Term Ecological Research, and data recording systems.

 In 2011 Monique joined Taronga Conservation Society Australia where she keeps expanding her contribution to Conservation Biology.
-She is currently the coordinator of Life Sciences, Research and Conservation division and oversees the Zoo Friends and Conservation fellowships and the conservation partnerships programs, and also the internal communication strategy.
+She is currently Wildlife Conservation Officer and oversees conservation and recovery programs.